Service category

 A commercial site is a system, not a building on a lot.
 Bailey starts every commercial project by asking what the site has to do for the people who use it — customers, tenants, service vehicles, and the surrounding community.
 The answers determine the parking layout, the circulation hierarchy, the utility easements, and the grading plan before the first line gets drawn.

 Parking is almost always a primary driver.
 Utility coordination is where commercial projects most often slip.
 Customer and service circulation need to be separated.
-And the work doesn't stop at design — we stay on the project through construction observation and punch list.
+And the work doesn't stop at design — Bailey supports Phase 7 as engineer of record through observation reports, agency inspection coordination, and punch-list support while the contractor performs the work.

 Read the full approach →